Japan may delay Emperor Naruhito's enthronement parade amid Typhoon Hagibis aftermath | The Japan Times

 More than 1,700 houses were fully or partially destroyed, while over 33,000 houses were flooded.

-On Tuesday, Imperial Household Agency vice head Yasuhiko Nishimura said in a regular news conference that the imperial couple are mourning for the victims of the typhoon and are hoping that the missing will be found and that people’s lives will go back to normal soon.
+On Tuesday, Imperial Household Agency vice head Yasuhiko Nishimura said at a regular news conference that the imperial couple are mourning for the victims of the typhoon, and are hoping that the missing will be found and that people’s lives will go back to normal soon.

 Nishimura also said that the agency will cancel events to celebrate Empress Emerita Michiko’s birthday on Sunday.
 She is turning 85.